HNikki0303/Streamit/README.md

 * Playlist , comment and like fetures for better community based interactivity among the StreamIt users watching and creating the content  .
 * Implement user profiles and subscription features in more depth.

-**Thanks for checking out Streamy!
+**Thanks for checking out StreamIt!
 Enjoy streaming and creating with AI-powered magic. 🌊✨**